TheArturthur/CoppermindScraper/Cosmere/Rua.md

 ## Appearance and Personality
-Rua appears to Lopen as a ribbon of light, a young boy of nine or ten years and as a young man.
+Rua appears to Lopen as a ribbon of light, a young boy of nine or ten years or as a young man.
 One of his favorite forms is a flying chull with broad wings.
 Lopen calls him naco.
 He likes to play hide-and-seek with Lopen, whose carefree attitude meshes well with the spren.
 He is mischievous like a [[Windspren\|windspren]].
 He appears to be incapable of speech, though Lopen seems to understand more complex meanings from his gestures.

+ by  Gar leyva
 ## Attributes and Abilities
 As an [[Honorspren\|Honorspren]], forming a [[Nahel bond\|Nahel bond]] with Rua made Lopen a [[Knight Radiant\|Knight Radiant]] of the [[Order of Windrunners\|Order of Windrunners]].
 Through their bond, Lopen is able to access the Surges of [[Gravitation\|Gravitation]] and [[Adhesion\|Adhesion]], and after Lopen reaches his Third Ideal, Rua is able to form a [[Shardblade\|Shardblade]].